eatontarbell/Latin-101/reading3.md

 PASSIVE, TENSE IS PERFECT, plural, masculine, subject is all of the names

-6. cum id Troiani viderunt is a ___ clause. cum is __ part of speech
+6. cum id Troiani viderunt is a ___ clause. cum is __ part of speech CUM IS WITH THE INDICATIVE SO ITS TELLING ABOUT TIME

 7. ei in line six is in the __ case and its function in the sentence is _.